postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/user-groups.md

 In Postman, select **Home** in the upper-left corner, then **Manage Team** on the left side.
 Above your list of team members, select **Groups**.
 Locate the group you would like to modify and select it to edit.

 Click **+ Add** to add a team member to the user group.
-Click **X** next to a member to remove them from the user group.
+Click **X** next to a team member to remove them from the user group.

 <img alt="Manage team members" src="https://assets.postman.com/postman-docs/manage-team-edit-group-form.jpg" width="500px"/>

+> Group members will receive an email and in-app notification when added to or removed from a user group.

 ### Managing access control for a user group

-You can control a user group's access at a team level, workspace level, and on individual collections, APIs, environments, mock servers, and monitors.
+You can control a user group's access at the team level, workspace level, and on individual collections, APIs, environments, mock servers, and monitors.

+> Group members will receive an in-app notificiation when roles are modified.

 #### Editing team roles for a user group